-Westminster’s focus on Canine Health pertains to all dogs whether a cherished family pet, a canine athlete, or a displaced dog during times of natural disaster.
-Keeping dogs safe and healthy have been paramount to the club’s charitable goals for more than a century.
+Westminster’s focus on Canine Health pertains to all dogs whether a cherished family pet, a canine athlete, or a displaced dog.
+Keeping dogs healthy has been paramount to the club’s charitable goals for more than a century.

-- Westminster supports the health and humane treatment of dogs and through its donations to the AKC Canine Health Foundation, the club has helped fund canine health research which helps all dogs.
-Other donations to the Animal Medical Center and the University of California at Davis have also made a difference in canine health.
+- Westminster supports the health of dogs and, through its donations to the AKC Canine Health Foundation, the club has helped fund canine health research which helps all dogs.
+Other donations to other organizations such as the Animal Medical Center and the California Dog Owners Coalition have also made a difference in canine health.